joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 # Discussion

 ## (Dis)Agreement w/ previous findings
+* agree w/ previous findings
+* disagree w/ previous findings
+* big picture findings
-* diverse array of N-rich compounds & transport of sugars consistent w/ literature
+  * diverse array of N-rich compounds, sugars, and saccharides
-  * glucose transporter not previously detected [@Garcia2013]
-* cyanophycinase?
+  * niche diversification w/in each of these areas
+  * actR and retinal biosynthesis pathway
+  * new findings about acI-C
 * added value comes from metranscriptomics (segue to next section)

-## Ecology of acI
+## ecology of acI based on metatranscriptomics
-* ecological niche
-  * scavenger of cell lysate, exudates/partially degraded plant materials
+* transporters expressed at a high level
+* peptidases more expressed than GHases
+* cyanophycinase not expressed
+* actR hypothesis: establishes a protein gradient to drive ATP transport
 * ecological successful b/c ready to eat whatever comes its way
-* actR hypothesis: establishes a protein gradient to drive ATP transport

 ## Potential and Limitations of Reverse Ecology
 * potential applications